Transfer Edward Jones Stocks To Charles Schwab

 Transferring Accounts between Schwab and Edward Jones

-• Investment accounts can easily be transferred between Schwab and Edward Jones.
+• Investment accounts can be moved between Schwab and Edward Jones.

-• Cash can be moved through an ACH transfer, while securities can be sent through the ACATS network.
+• Cash can be moved by ACH transfer, while securities are generally transferred through the ACATS network.

-If you’re at Edward Jones but want to be at Charles Schwab, or if you’re in the opposite situation, it’s really easy to make the switch using a variety of electronic transfer methods.
-Here’s how to perform a transfer:
+If you’re with Edward Jones and want to move to Charles Schwab, or you’re heading in the opposite direction, it’s usually possible to make the change using electronic transfer methods.
+Here’s how to complete the transfer:

 Moving from Schwab to Edward Jones

-First Step: To get your account from Schwab over to Edward Jones, you’ll first need to open a corresponding account at Edward Jones (technically, the assets are transferred rather than the accounts themselves).
-The two accounts must have the same registration (Roth IRA or trust account, for example) and must have the same names on them.
-Either account could be a brokerage or investment-advisory account.
+First Step: To move assets from Schwab to Edward Jones, you’ll first need to open a matching account at Edward Jones (technically, the assets are moved rather than the accounts themselves).
+The two accounts must have the same registration (for example, Roth IRA or trust) and the same name.
+The receiving Edward Jones account may be a brokerage or advisory account, depending on availability and eligibility.

-Second Step: With the Edward Jones account open, it’s time to prepare it for the impending migration.
-If you have a margin balance or option contracts coming over from Schwab, those privileges must be added to the Edward Jones account.
+Second Step: Once the Edward Jones account is open, get it ready to receive the incoming assets.
+If you have option positions or a margin balance coming from Schwab, these features must be approved at Edward Jones before the transfer.

-Third Step: The Schwab account must be prepped as well.
-Any asset that Edward Jones won’t accept must be handled in one of three ways:
+Third Step: Prepare the Schwab account as well.
+Any assets that Edward Jones does not support must be handled in one of three ways:

-• Move it to a second Schwab account.
+• Move them to a second Schwab account.

-• Perform a partial transfer and leave the asset in the original Schwab account.
+• Complete a partial transfer and leave the asset at Schwab.

-Fourth Step: With both accounts set up correctly, it’s time to request a transfer through the Automated Customer Account Transfer Service (ACATS) network.
-This vital step is always handled by the incoming firm, which is Edward Jones in this case.
-You’ll need to contact your financial advisor and request an ACATS transfer from your Schwab account.
-Be sure to have your account number at Schwab handy.
+Fourth Step: Once both accounts are set up, submit the transfer request through the Automated Customer Account Transfer Service (ACATS) network.
+This step is initiated by the receiving firm, which in this case is Edward Jones.
+You’ll need to contact your Edward Jones advisor to request an ACATS transfer from your Schwab account and provide your Schwab account number.

-Note about automated accounts: If the account at Schwab is a robo account, only cash can be moved out of it.
-Cash can be transferred through the ACATS or ACH network.
-To perform the latter type of transfer, link a bank account to both the Schwab and Edward Jones accounts and use it as a sort of middleman to move cash between the two investment accounts.
+Note about automated accounts: If the Schwab account is a robo-advisor account, only cash can be transferred out.
+Cash may be moved using ACATS or ACH.
+For ACH transfers, link a bank account to both the Schwab and Edward Jones accounts and use it to move cash between the two investment accounts.

 Moving from Edward Jones to Schwab

-Going in the opposite direction follows the same basic procedures:
+The process in the opposite direction follows many of the same steps:

-First Step: Head to Schwab application page and open a new account.
-An existing one can be used as long as it meets the two requirements mentioned above (same name and account registration as the Edward Jones account).
-The new account could be an advisory (including robo) or brokerage account.
-If it’s an automated account, only cash can be moved into it, which opens up the possibility of an ACH transfer only.
+First Step: Visit the Schwab application page and open a new account if you don’t already have one.
+An existing account can be used as long as it matches the Edward Jones account in both name and registration.
+The receiving Schwab account can be a self-directed brokerage or an advisory account (including robo).
+If it’s an automated account, only cash can be transferred into it, which limits transfers to ACH or liquidated positions.

-Second Step: The account at Schwab must be arranged for the upcoming move.
-Options and margin must be added if these will be coming from Edward Jones.
+Second Step: Prepare the Schwab account to receive the assets.
+Enable options and margin if these will be transferred from Edward Jones.

-Annuities cannot be moved through the ACATS network because they are classified as insurance products; if you have any of these at Edward Jones, they will need to be handled separately.
+Annuities cannot be transferred through ACATS because they are insurance products.
+Any annuities held at Edward Jones will need to be addressed separately before the transfer.

 Edward Jones to Schwab Transfer

-After submitting the transfer request, you can follow the progress of a transfer on Schwab’s website.
-Look for the Recent Transfer Activity link that appears under the Move Money tab.
+After submitting the transfer request, you can track its progress on Schwab’s website under the Move Money section, where recent transfer activity is displayed.

 Free Charles Schwab Account